pamVarela/dataDeck-Challenge/README.md

                 go run main.go

-3.For the unit testing it have enter with the following command:
+3. For the unit testing it have enter with the following command:

                 go test -v ./tests